This document provides guidance on using the features of the Staging tool included with every WPMU DEV hosted site.

 You can create a Staging site by visiting the Staging tab of your Hosting Hub.
 Simply follow the prompts there to create and access your new Staging site, which is a full copy of your live site.
 Perfect for trying out new plugins or themes, proofing content changes, and other development work.

-To move a website to Staging for the first time, visit the Staging module and click the Start button.
+To copy a website to Staging for the first time, visit the Staging module and click the Start button.

 Staging sites do not have backups and can not be recovered after resyncing with Production.
 If you are working on a rewrite or long-term design project, consider local development or working from a password-protected Production environment with regular backups.
 For Production sites hosted with WPMU DEV, use managed backups.
 For sites hosted with a 3rd-party, use Snapshot.